Benefits of seeking professional support with an Employment Tribunal claim

 - Instructions to Counsel

 The stages set out above are an indication and if some of stages above are not required, the fee will be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
-This can also be arranged on based your individual needs.
+This can also be arranged based on your individual needs.

 Our senior employment law partner, Simon Gilmour, heads up our employment team and has over 25 years’ experience leading some of our most high-profile cases to a successful conclusion.
 Regardless of which member of our employment law team works on your matter, they will be supervised by Simon.